Honda CBX750

 The CBX750, or RC17 is a Honda motorcycle sold primarily in Europe, South Africa and Australia.
 Manufactured from 1984 to 1988, the CBX750 was developed from the CB750 while sharing technological data and certain componentry from the VF/VFR Series, which its development ran in parallel; hence the X in CBX being an acronym for City Bike eXperimental.
-A Japanese market version was offered known as the CBX750 Horizon and a North American version, the CB750SC Nighthawk S was sold alongside a tariff beating version, the Nighthawk 700S.
+A Japanese market version was offered, known as the CBX750 Horizon, and a modified North American version, the CB750SC Nighthawk S was sold alongside a tariff beating version, the Nighthawk 700S.
+These US-market tariff-beating models, alongside a version of the Japanese market CBX750 Horizon, had twin shock rear suspension and a shaft-driven final drive.

 The pre-1988 CBX750 had a 16 in front wheel, which restricts replacement tire choice.

 The RC38/39 Nighthawk 750 and RC42 CB750, products of the early 90's retro standard trend, use a substantial amount of CBX750 components within their construction, most notably a retuned version of the 747cc I4 engine and a slightly modified version of the RC17 frame.

 Police version

 The model became popular within police motor pools in Malaysia, Singapore, Hong Kong, Turkey, Gibraltar and Ireland.
 This police version, known as the CBX750P, was kept in production until 1994.